When to Apply for Ethics Review of Human Subjects Research Projects

 3.1.
 Protocol Form - mandatory

-In the procedure form, applicants should describe the methods, participant profile, recruitment methods, inclusion/exclusion criteria, personal data processing strategies (unless a DPIA is attached; see 3.2), and other ethical aspects of the project.
+In the protocol form, applicants should describe the methods, participant profile, recruitment methods, inclusion/exclusion criteria, personal data processing strategies (unless a DPIA is attached; see 3.2), and other ethical aspects of the project.

 The informed consent form should describe the participation in a clear and intelligible manner so that potential participants can make an informed decision whether to participate or not.
 The guide provides text that can be adapted and enumerates all the fields that must be included in the form.